consentdotio/benchmarks/README.md

 2. **Performance Metrics**:
    - Metrics are collected over a 1-second window after page load
    - Some metrics (like CLS) may need longer observation periods
-   - Network conditions are not simulated
+   - Network conditions are not simulated (benchmarks run on localhost)
+   - See [METHODOLOGY.md](./METHODOLOGY.md) for detailed limitations and measurement approach

 ## Usage